Borda/pyBPDL/README.md

 ![gene activation](data_images/imaginal_discs/gene/insitu109365.png)
 -->

-To cut the set of images to the minimal size with reasonable infomation (basicaly removing bacround starting from image boundaries) you can use following scirpt
+To cut the set of images to the minimal size with reasonable information (basically removing background starting from image boundaries) you can use the following script

 ```bash
 python experiments/run_cut_minimal_images.py \